celery/celery/docs/userguide/application.rst

 or similar, you may also want to filter out sensitive information like passwords and API keys.

-Celery comes with several utilities used for presenting the configuration, one is :meth:`~celery.app.utils.Settings.humanize`:
+Celery comes with several utilities useful for presenting the configuration, one is :meth:`~celery.app.utils.Settings.humanize`:

 .. code-block:: pycon